MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/4-diagnostic-settings.md

 An Azure Monitor diagnostic setting specifies a list of categories of platform logs and/or metrics that you want to collect from a resource, and one or more destinations that you would stream them to.
 Normal usage charges for the destination will occur.

-You can access Azure IoT Hub diagnostic settings by selecting **Diagnostic Settings** in the **Monitoring** section of your IoT Hub menu.
+You can access Azure IoT Hub diagnostic settings by selecting **Diagnostic Settings** in the **Monitoring** section of your Azure IoT Hub menu.

-Each Azure resource, including Azure IoT Hub, requires its own diagnostic setting, which defines the following criteria:
+A diagnostic setting defines the following criteria:

 * **Sources** - The type of metric and log data to send to the destinations defined in the setting.
 The available types vary by resource type.
 * **Destinations** - One or more destinations to send to.